cchitsiang/awesome-stars/topics.md

 ## api

+- [apitable/apitable](https://github.com/apitable/apitable) - 🚀🎉📚 APITable, an API-oriented low-code platform for building collaborative apps and better than all other Airtable open-source alternatives.
 - [dicebear/dicebear](https://github.com/dicebear/dicebear) - DiceBear is an avatar library for designers and developers. 🌍
 - [wundergraph/wundergraph](https://github.com/wundergraph/wundergraph) - Serverless API Gateway for GraphQL, REST, gRPC, Kafka and more with a focus on API Composition & Integration.
 - [Escape-Technologies/graphman](https://github.com/Escape-Technologies/graphman) - Quikly scaffold a postman collection for a GraphQL API.
 Compatible with Postman & Insomnia.